rgyoung6/DBTCShiny/README.md

 # Function Descriptions

 ## dada_implement()
-This function requires a main directory containing a folder(s) representing sequencing runs which in-turn contain fastq files (the location of one of the fastq files in one of the sequencing run folders is used as an input argument).
+This function requires a main directory containing a folder(s) representing sequencing runs which in-turn contains fastq files (the location of one of the fastq files in one of the sequencing run folders is used as an input argument).
+A run is a group of results processed at the same time on the same machine representing the same molecular methods.
 All sequencing folders in the main directory need to represent data from sequencing runs that have used the same primers and protocols.
 Output from this function includes all processing files and final main output files in the form of fasta files and amplicon sequencing variant (ASV) tables.

 ## combine_dada_output()
 This function uses DBTC Dada ASV output files (YYYY_MM_DD_HH_MM_UserInputRunName_Merge, YYYY_MM_DD_HH_MM_UserInputRunName_MergeFwdRev, and/or YYYY_MM_DD_HH_MM_UserInputRunName_TotalTable) and combines them into a single ASV table with accompanying fasta file.
 This function also produces a file containing the processing information for the function.
 The main input argument for this function is the location of a file in a folder containing all ASV tables wanting to be combined.
 Output files are generated with the naming convention YYYY_MM_DD_HH_MM_combinedDada.